 Advice: Ensure your windows and doors are secure enough to withstand at least one minute of attack.
 Grilles are a popular option for securing windows and doors, as they can be discreetly retracted during hours when the property is occupied.
-Bradbury manufactures a wide range of attractive retractable security grilles to suit all types of commercial and domestic properties.
-Steel security doors are also an excellent form of physical security, most suitable for business premises.
-Secured by Design recommends that entrance and exit doors of commercial properties should be LPCB certified to LPS 1175 Security Rating 2, such as Bradbury’s M2M2 doors.
+Bradbury Group offers a wide range of attractive retractable security grilles to suit all types of commercial and domestic properties.
+Steel security doors are also an excellent form of physical security, most suitable for business premises or domestic garages.
+Secured by Design recommends that entrance and exit doors of commercial properties should be LPCB certified to LPS 1175 Security Rating 2, such as Bradbury Group’s M2M2 doors.

 Tactic: Burglars will look for items outside, such as tools and ladders.
 Most burglaries are opportunistic, and if thieves see anything that could be used to assist entry into your home, they will utilise them.
 Burglars will use tools and bricks or rocks to help force entry, and ladders, bins or stools to help them climb over fences and into windows.

 Advice: Don’t leave anything outside that somebody could use to break into your property.
 Put tools and ladders in a secure shed or garage, or bring them inside.

 Staying Away from Dogs